-In this case I am satisfied Caledonian carried out the activities in the UK.
-Mr G says he was visited by the Caledonian representative at his home.
-Had Options sought clarification from Mr G, which would have been a reasonable course of action in the circumstances, I think Mr G would likely have confirmed that was the case.
-And, for all the reasons I have mentioned, Options should have concluded it was possible Caledonian was carrying out activities in the UK long before it received Mr G's application, in any event.
+In this case, on balance, I am satisfied Caledonian carried out the activities in the UK.
+Had Options sought clarification from Mr J, which would have been a reasonable course of action in the circumstances, I think Mr J would likely have confirmed that was the case.
+And, for all the reasons I have mentioned, Options should have concluded it was possible Caledonian was carrying out activities in the UK long before it received Mr J's application, in any event.